 How Retail Can Grow with Predictive Analytics

-Retailers can use predictive analytics to better manage their inventory, create superior demand forecast models, optimize customer retention, increase sales, and expand operations.
+Retailers can use Predictive analytics uses data, statistics, and machine learning techniques to build mathematical models that can generate predictions about things likely to happen in the future…. to better manage their inventory, create superior demand forecast models, optimize customer retention, increase sales, and expand operations.

-But perhaps the biggest business benefit of predictive analytics is that it can be easily adopted by retailers that are already collecting large amounts of data.
+But perhaps the biggest business benefit of predictive Analytics is a business practice that uses descriptive and visualization techniques to gain insight into data; those insights can then be used to guide business… is that it can be easily adopted by retailers that are already collecting large amounts of data.
 Through the use of machine learning models, predictive analytics can extract highly valuable insights from the information that companies already collect on customer purchases, procurement volume, sales trends, supply chain operations, inventory status, and more.

 To be fair, most retailers are getting insights from this kind of data.
 However, the standard analytics typically used to process this information is backward looking: meant to study the past with the goal of improving operations for the future.
 Predictive analytics for retail differs from this approach by using current data to project future outcomes for right-now decisions.

 How is AI Used for Retail Predictions?

 Predictive analytics is currently used in a number of different retail areas, including inventory management, assortment planning, and promotions.

 Properly managed inventory facilitates a retailer’s cash flow by minimizing the amount of money locked up in physical goods.
 A well-managed inventory also provides customers with a better experience, as they can buy the products they came for and are more likely to receive orders on time.
 Conversely, a poorly managed inventory can lead to low profit margins, low customer satisfaction scores, and lower overall brand value.